Tellin' Stories: Production and Collins' death

-Loops on "With No Shoes" were supplied by Tom Rowlands of the Chemical Brothers, Richard March of Bentley Rhythm Ace and Collins.
+Loops on "With No Shoes" were supplied by Tom Rowlands of the Chemical Brothers, Richard March of Bentley Rhythm Ace, and Collins.
 The Charlatans had first worked with the Chemical Brothers when they remixed "Patrol", a song originally from their third studio album Up to Our Hips (1994).
-Rowlands visited The Quadrangle room at Rockfield Studios, using a sampler, sequencer and a synthesizer to add his parts, altering the sound of "Tellin' Stories", "Only Teethin" and "One to Another".
+Rowlands visited the Quadrangle room at Rockfield Studios, using a sampler, sequencer, and synthesiser to add his parts, altering the sound of "Tellin' Stories", "Only Teethin", and "One to Another".
+For "With No Shoes", Burgess said Rowlands felt that the song's rhythm was not right, ultimately correcting it by adding its opening beats.
 "Tellin' Stories" also featured a string loop by Martin Reilly.
-Burgess said they felt the string part did not work within the track, and Rowlands was brought into re-work it.
+Burgess said they felt the string part did not work within the track, and Rowlands was brought in to rework it at Monnow Valley Studio.
 In addition to this, Charles provided percussion throughout the album's songs.
 The album was mixed at Monnow Valley Studio, bar Rowlands' work on "One to Another", which was mixed in London by Ed Simons of the Chemical Brothers and Steve "Dub" Walton.

 Composition and lyrics

 Overview

-Musically, the sound of Tellin' Stories has been described as Britpop, hip hop soul and rock.
+Musically, the sound of Tellin' Stories has been described as Britpop, hip hop soul, and rock.
 Blunt described it as a mix between Searching for the Young Soul Rebels (1980) by Dexys Midnight Runners and Let It Bleed (1969) by the Rolling Stones.
 Critics were comparing it to Let It Bleed, as well as Tonight's the Night (1975) by Neil Young and Gone Again (1996) by Patti Smith.
-MTV's Mitch Myers said the band avoided the "overt Beatle pop-isms" of their contemporaries Blur and Oasis, instead opting to do a "bluesier, more sultry take on the British Invasion".
-Journalist John Robb in his biography of the Charlatans The Charlatans: We Are Rock (1998) referred to it as "Mark Collins' album" as the music was "getting guitar orientated, built around class roc & roll riffs".
+MTV's Mitch Myers said the band avoided the "overt Beatle pop-isms" of their contemporaries Blur and Oasis, instead opting to do a "bluesier, more sultry take on the British Invasion."
+Journalist John Robb, in his biography of the Charlatans The Charlatans: We Are Rock (1998) referred to it as "Mark Collins' album" as the music was "getting guitar orientated, built around class roc & roll riffs."
 Burgess shared a similar sentiment, saying that Rob Collins' death gave them the "progression to go with the guitar" as the main instrument; Myers also noted more of an emphasis on guitars.
 Discussing the title, Burgess said they were "going through an unexplained phase of dropping 'g's".